garylirocks/quickrefs/github.markdown

 ### Features

-- Publish your app from a codespace, could be accessied with a url like `https://<codespace-name>-<port>.app.github.dev/`
+- Publish your app from a codespace, could be accessed with a url like `https://<codespace-name>-<port>.app.github.dev/`
 - Quickstart templates for popular frameworks (React, Jupyter, etc)
 - Use "Settings Sync" to sync your settings